JM-data/Extreme-Quantile-Regression/README.md

 We decided to apply these regressions techniques to study quantiles of heart rates from individuals part of the National Longitudinal Study of Adolescent to Adult Health.

-We first show how extreme values are a good way to estimate coefficients in quantile regression.
+In our research, we first show how extreme values are a good way to estimate coefficients in quantile regression.
 As seen in te below graph, normal coefficients do not converge for very low quantiles : their coverage is smaller than the extreme values coverage.
 That means that the true value of the coefficient is not within the 90% confidence interval around the estimated value.

 ![alt text](https://github.com/JM-data/Extreme-Quantile-Regression/blob/master/Coverages.png)

+The above example is longly explained in the PDF file.
+An analysis on extreme quantiles for heart rates can also be found.
+We have found and quantified the effects of extreme quantiles of heart rates (in BPM).